mohan-1990/consensys-bootcamp-2020-fractional-water-allocation/README.md

 Problem scenario:-
 -----------------------------------------------------
-Conflict among a group of neighbouring countries on sharing water from a reservoir Possible solution:-
+Conflict among a group of neighbouring countries on sharing water from a reservoir.

+Possible solution:-
 -----------------------------------------------------
 Fractional water allocation and reservoir capacity sharing concepts (For reference take a look at this paper:- https://www.sciencedirect.com/science/article/pii/S1474706507001222)